saraimmtech/saraimmtech.github.io/README.md

 Here are the key elements of how this system processes "human" data:

-**1. The Emotion & Semantic Profiles**
+**The Emotion & Semantic Profiles**

 The code uses two different "layers" of data to decide how a feedback shape looks.

 - This is the baseline.
 Before typing, the user selects a category (like "frustrated" or "efficient").
 This sets the primary color, jitter (shaking), and sharpness of the shape.
 - This is where the specific words come in.
 I’ve defined a list of `SEMANTIC_EFFECTS`.
 If a user types "slow," the shape gets more "drag" (meaning it moves differently); if they type "confusing," the shape gets more "distortion."

 ```js
 const SEMANTIC_EFFECTS = {